 All work and no play makes Jack a dull boy is a proverb.
 The translation of proverbs into Czech language is sometimes problematic.
 It is because there might be no identical proverbs in Czech.
 Zdeněk Urbánek made up his own proverb that does not exist in Czech.
+Aloys Skoumal used the idiomatic translation technique.
 Skoumal decided to use a common Czech proverb Kdo pozdě chodí, sám sobě škodí.